rugbyprof/4103-101-IntroOpSys/Assignments/Program-02/Reader_Writer.md

 - Etc.

 Ultimately we create order using locks.
 Who gets a lock is based on priority.
 I would like us to create a rudimentary reader/writer system using the starter code [here](./starter_code.py).
+It gives us the ability to visualize threads using ncurses.

+I want your version of the code to do the following:

+- Let readers read up to N at a time, where N is a value given to a semaphore
+- Let 1 writer write at a time.